 Events attended: Too many Dodger games to count.

-The big news for 2012 is that McCourt is gone.
+The McCourts are just bad memory now.
 New ownership is in place via the Guggenheim Group that includes Stan Kasden and Magic Johnson.
 Paying way more than the team was valued...over $2 billion...it remains to see how their investment will pan out.
-For now, the team is playing like a heavy yoke has been lifted from their backs...as of this writing, they're the best team in baseball leading the way with Matt Kemp, who should have been last year's MVP.
+The team is not doing real well in 2013.

 Dodger Stadium is known for its harsh security measures.
 Beach balls are confiscated immediately and popped.
 You cannot wander around the stadium outside of the section you are sitting in.
 The riff-raff are zealously kept away from the beautiful people here.
 The stadium also has a reputation for violence in the stands and parking lot...a visiting paramedic from Palo Alto is permanently disabled due to a severe beating he took in the parking lot on opening day - and now has a $50 million lawsuit against the team for not providing enough security.